fervet/JSMExtr/README.md

 # JavaScript source code Metrics Extractor

-A tool capable of parsing HTML or JavaScript files and inspecting all JavaScript code found.
-Outputs several code metrics for the analysed source.
+A tool that parses HTML or JavaScript files and inspects all JavaScript code found.
+Outputs several metrics for the analyzed source.

 ## Scripts